Excessive Force and Police Brutality

 - Whether warnings were provided or could have been provided.

-Excessive force and police brutality victims and their families are often left in shock after an incident, especially where a serious investigation is not performed.
-There are times where recourse through the courts is the only viable option, but with hurdles like qualified immunity, the court system is no guarantee of success.
-If you have questions about what to do in your case, there are experienced civil rights attorneys in your area who can provide you with the help you need to make your case.
+There are times when recourse through the courts is the only viable option, but with hurdles like qualified immunity, the court system is no guarantee of success.
+If you have questions about what to do in your case, there are experienced civil rights attorneys in your area who can provide you with the help you need to stand up to injustice.